jaggannadhan/VibeForge/README.md

 ## What is Vibe Studio?

 Vibe Studio is a full-stack platform that automates the translation of visual designs into production-quality frontend code.
-You upload a **design pack** (a structured bundle of baseline screenshots, a design IR manifest, and layout/style/a11y targets), and the system:
+You upload a **ZIP of design images** (e.g. exported from Figma), and the system auto-generates the design manifest, IR, and baseline structure, then:

-1. **Generates** a Next.js 14 page using Claude AI, guided by the design IR nodes
+1. **Generates** a Next.js 14 page using Claude AI with multimodal input — the baseline design images are sent alongside the design IR so Claude can see exactly what to build
 2. **Screenshots** the rendered output using Playwright at each target breakpoint
 3. **Scores** the result against the baseline using Claude Vision across four dimensions — layout, style, accessibility, and perceptual similarity
 4. **Iterates** — accepting improvements, rejecting regressions, and restoring from the best snapshot — until the score threshold is met or stop conditions trigger